 6. Atadenovirus

-Atedenovirus is an extremely infectious viral infection that can kill your pet, in particular young and hatchling dragons.
+Atedenovirus is an extremely infectious viral infection that can kill your pet, particularly young and hatchling dragons.

-The neurological signs begin to appear as the disease progresses so that the dragon starts to look up for no reason and sometimes turns over.
+The neurological signs begin to appear as the disease progresses.
+The dragon starts to look up for no reason and sometimes turns over.

 The sick ones will stop eating and have trouble breathing or moving, and will suddenly die.